vickmuir/Backup/restore-from-another-computer.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:shortdesc: .shortdesc}

-# Restoring data from one VSI to another within the same data center
+# Restoring data from one server to another
 {: #restorefromotherVSI}

 Sometimes you want to restore data to a different server in the same data center.
 This procedure applies to file-level restores of non-OS files only.
 To restore a system image, follow the [Windows BMR](/docs/infrastructure/Backup?topic=Backup-restoreBMR) instructions.